mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/installation.md

 Industry best practices and some regulations require the use of TLS 1.1 or newer.
 The MongoDB C Driver supports TLS 1.1 on Linux if OpenSSL is at least version 1.0.1.
-On OS X and Windows, the C Driver uses native TLS implementations that support TLS 1.1.
+On macOS and Windows, the C Driver uses native TLS implementations that support TLS 1.1.

 ### Step 2: Choose a C++17 polyfill